 The district may require minimum standards of behavior and/or attendance once the student has been accepted.
 The minimum standards must be the same for all students that are given consent.
 The district is not allowed to establish minimum standards for academics as a criteria for the student to remain in the district.
 Students whose consent is revoked for violation of set attendance and/or behavior standards will not be allowed to apply for consent to return to this district in the same or the following school year.

-If the Board decides not to give consent to a student the Board must provide a written explanation to the student.
+If the district decides not to give consent to a student the district must provide a written explanation to the student.

-The Board may determine the length of time the consent is given.
+The district may determine the length of time the consent is given.
 Any limitations in length of time must be applied consistently among all students to whom consent is given.

 The district is not required to provide transportation outside the boundaries of the district.
 Students admitted under this policy will be allowed to use existing bus routes and transportation services of the district, if space is available.
 Transportation will be provided if required by federal law.